Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_13_list.rst

     print("names[0] =", names[0])
     print("len(names) =", len(names))

-The lists also have some features that set them apart from the Tuesdays.
+The lists also have some features that set them apart from the tuples.
 For example, lists can be extended using the *append* function:

 .. activecode:: console__collections_list_append